A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-To give a general impression about completing the assessment: It took respondents an average of $2.75$ minutes to answer the main body of MAVIL questions per data visualization.
-On average, framing elements of the survey, such as the introduction and the query of demographic info, took about a minute to be completed.
+To give a general impression about completing the assessment: It took respondents an average of $2.75$ minutes to answer the main body of MdamV questions per data visualization.
+On average, framing elements of the survey, such as the introduction and the query of demographic info, took about a minute to complete.

-In the following, the results from the representative implementation of MAVIL are showcased, as they provide the first indications for the feasibility of the assessment.
-The survey data is analyzed to share insights into the ability composition of the surveyed population and the perception of the surveyed line and bar chart.